polterguy/polterguy.github.io/documentation/magic/index.md

 #### POST magic/system/log/log-loc

-This endpoint allows you to log lines of code generated by either some sort of frontend scaffolding process, ur CRUD backend process.
+This endpoint allows you to log lines of code generated by either some sort of frontend scaffolding process, or CRUD backend process.
 The endpoint can only be invoked by a root user, and requires the following payload.

 ```json